openads-project/openads-dev-environment/README.md

 The generator expects a ROS package subdirectory with a default launch file in `launch/`.
 The launch file must define the launched `Node`, `DeclareLaunchArgument(...)` entries, and a `remappable_topics` list for topic remaps that should be exposed as Compose environment variables.

-For GitLab remotes, the generator uses the registry from an existing Compose image when available.
+For GitLab remotes, the generator uses the registry from an existing Compose file when available.
 Otherwise, override the derived registry with `--gitlab-registry <host[:port]>` or `OPENADS_GITLAB_REGISTRY`; if neither is set, it falls back to `<gitlab-host>:5050`.

 ### Consistency Checker